 Kristen’s connection to the Great Plains is pivotal as we support Unite Nebraska.
 In Washington and California, Unite Us powers networks that are growing daily.

 Kristin: In my role at Komen, I covered South Dakota as well as Nebraska and then I lived in Des Moines for seven years, so I know these communities, I’ve lived in them, I’m entrenched in them.
 Like most communities, having a local footprint is especially important to the Midwest.
 We want to feel like we’re understood by our neighbors and I think it’s so great that Unite Us is hiring people in local communities because you have a better understanding of the needs that are specific to that community from someone who lives there.

 Raj: I have lived in Southern California since I was four years-old.
 I’ve lived in every different part of Los Angeles, so I very much have had the opportunity to see the disparity within Southern California.
 I am extremely aware of how the disparities that we have within our neighborhoods look.
-When I think about what Unite Us does in terms of social services, I’ve had relatives who have been homeless and who have needed access to services and fell through the cracks, so I can see how if this had been there 20 years ago, my uncle may not have passed away from all of the healthcare issues he had from being homeless.
+When I think about what Unite Us does in terms of social services, I’ve had relatives who have needed access to services and fell through the cracks, so I can see how if this had been there 20 years ago, my uncle may not have passed away from all of the healthcare issues he had from being homeless.

 Gracious: These are the places that I grocery shop; these are the places where I live and work.
 This is where my family and I walk; it’s all the social determinants of health and that’s my environment.
 When I think about Unite Washington, Unite Us, and the role I do, I don’t think about it short-term.
 I think about it as this very long-term vision because to connect to a community, you can’t do it in a short stint.
 These relationships take time to grow, to flourish, to cultivate.

 How does health equity influence your approach to work with Unite Us?